How Smaller Profit Targets Can Improve Your Trading

 - Or do you want consistency?
 Singles and doubles, with an emphasis on maximizing your winning percentages.

 It’s nearly impossible to get your way with both.

-If you want trades that offer 3 to 1 or 5 to 1 or even more on your risk, then expect your winning percentages to be low.
+If you want a trading strategy that offers 3:1 or more on your risk, then expect your winning percentages to be low.